tj/n/README.md

 `n` caches Node.js versions in subdirectory `n/versions`.
 The _active_ Node.js version is installed in subdirectories `bin`, `include`, `lib`, and `share`.

-To take ownership of the system directories:
+To take ownership of the system directories (option 1):

     # make cache folder (if missing) and take ownership
     sudo mkdir -p /usr/local/n